WHAT IS FAT TRANSFER?

-Often with ageing, individuals start losing fat from underneath the skin, giving them a tired appearance.
+Often with ageing, individuals start losing fat from underneath the skin, causing volume loss in an area.

-Fat transfer or sculpting allows the individual to have a more volumised skin.
+Fat transfer allows the individual to have a more volumised skin.

 Fat transfer is helpful for reconstruction purposes, cosmetic purposes and certain types of scars and deformities.

-Fat transfer is generally considered to be a safe procedure when performed by a specialist cosmetic dermatologist because the patient’s fat is being used and transferred from one body part to another.
+Fat transfer is generally considered to be a short down time procedure when performed by a specialist cosmetic dermatologist because the patient’s fat is being used and transferred from one body part to another.